ajaygunalan/mycobot_ros2/README.md

        world_file:=pick_and_place_demo.world use_camera:=true use_rviz:=false use_robot_state_pub:=true
    ```

-   This uses `pick_and_place_demo.world` (which contains a table and objects for the final demo) and activates a simulated RealSense depth camera on the robot ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=echo%20,y%3A%3D0.0)) ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=ros2%20launch%20mycobot_gazebo%20mycobot.gazebo.launch.py%20,x%3A%3D0.0)).
+   This uses `pick_and_place_demo.world` (which contains a table and objects for the final demo) and activates a simulated RealSense depth camera on the robot.
 Wait for Gazebo to fully load the robot and environment.

 4. **Launch MoveIt with MTC Configuration:** In a new terminal, launch MoveIt’s `move_group` with the Task Constructor RViz configuration: